 To receive the additional $1,000 gift code (see below) your students should fill out the survey in that e-mail.
 For Khan Academy, the survey will be emailed to teachers to pass along to students.
 For Codecademy, the survey is emailed directly to students who completed the course.

-In collaboration with DonorsChoose.org, Google Made with Code is offering up to $2,000 (possibly more!) in classroom funding to teachers who successfully lead 10 or more U.S public high school students from groups traditionally underrepresented in computer science (girls, or boys who identify as African American, Latino) through either Codecademy or Khan Academy’s 15-hour intro to computer science course.
+In collaboration with DonorsChoose.org, Google Made with Code is offering up to $2,000 (possibly more!) in classroom funding to teachers who successfully lead 10 or more U.S public high school students from groups traditionally underrepresented in computer science (girls, or boys who identify as Black, African American, Native American, or Latino) through either Codecademy or Khan Academy’s 15-hour intro to computer science course.